JCurtisRMIT/arduino/accelMMA8452.md

+# Sparkfun MMA8452 Accelerometer Breakout

-Let's connect up the following circuit using a Sparkfun MMA8452 Breakout (Links to an external site.) board module which makes connecting to the onboard  MMA8452Q accelerometer integrated circuit (Links to an external site.) much easier.
+Let's connect up the following circuit using a **Sparkfun MMA8452 Breakout** (Links to an external site.) board module which makes connecting to the onboard  MMA8452Q accelerometer integrated circuit (Links to an external site.) much easier.